gryphonshafer/Quizzing-Rule-Book/content/rule_book/quiz_process.md

 ### 2-Team 15-Question Tie-Breaker Quiz

-A 2-team 15-question tie-breaker quiz opperates much like a 3-team 20-question quiz except:
+A 2-team 15-question tie-breaker quiz operates much like a 3-team 20-question quiz except:

 - There will be 15 numeric questions in a quiz
 - If an error occurs on questions 1 through 11, the next question number is a 20-point bonus question